 1. Allow them their space (just who is the needy one?)

 Here’s what I learned . . .
 Back off!
-There is enough wonder in the world, it doesn’t need a silly face in the frame to make it better.
+There is enough wonder in the world.
+It doesn’t need a silly face in the frame to make it better.

 From birth, children have moments where they observe quietly and take in the world around them.
-As a parent, cherish these moments, sit back and watch, don’t interrupt them.
+As a parent, cherish these moments, sit back and watch, and don’t interrupt them.
 Allow your child his own rhythms and his own journey of wonder.

 2. Create a “yes” space

 Modify a room or large space so it’s fully hazard-free.
 Have some toys in there, but keep it simple.
-Finally, make sure it is secured (e.g., with a baby gate).
+Finally, ensure it is secured (e.g., with a baby gate).
 This is your child’s “yes” space.
 The aim is to create a zone in which your toddler can be set down without you having to worry about their immediate safety.
 This means you’re not constantly tugging them away from electrical sockets and glass coffee tables while shouting “no.” As they play in their “yes” space, they can get fully absorbed without interruption.

 This leads us to . . .

 3. Separate with confidence (you’re not terrible and she’ll survive)